MiraBellierr/Kannabotto/CONTRIBUTING.md

 npm install
 ```

-Then you will have to set up a bot on [Discord Developers Portal](https://discordapp.com/developers) and add it on your Discord server.
+Then, you will have to set up a bot on [Discord Developers Portal](https://discordapp.com/developers) and add it on your Discord server.

+Then, create `config.json` file, `images` folder and `database` folder.

 After that, copy the bot token from the bot settings and put it as the `TOKEN` value in `config.json` file.
 Required parts are `bot_prefix` and `TOKEN`.
 If you wish to try meme generator commands, go to imgflip and create an account, fill your username and password in `img_username` and `img_password`.

+This is `config.json` file should looks like:
 ```json
 {
     "bot_prefix": "",